rust-lang/book/src/ch21-02-multithreaded.md

 sleep for five seconds before rendering the successful HTML page.
 The third arm is the same as the `else` block from Listing 21-9.

-You can see how primitive our server is: real libraries would handle the recognition of multiple requests in a much less verbose way!
+You can see how primitive our server is: Real libraries would handle the recognition of multiple requests in a much less verbose way!

 Start the server using `cargo run`.
-Then open two browser windows: one for _http://127.0.0.1:7878_ and the other for _http://127.0.0.1:7878/sleep_.
+Then, open two browser windows: one for _http://127.0.0.1:7878_ and the other for _http://127.0.0.1:7878/sleep_.
 If you enter the _/_ URI a few times, as before, you’ll see it respond quickly.
 But if you enter _/sleep_ and then load _/_, you’ll see that _/_ waits until `sleep` has slept for its full five seconds before loading.

 There are multiple techniques we could use to avoid requests backing up behind a slow request, including using async as we did Chapter 17; the one we’ll